amit154154/CelebrityLook/README.md

 	<img src="assets/examples/man_with_glasses.gif" width="200">
 </div>

-experiment that dont show in the paper is to do head movment to the image using diffrent texts. texts used:
+experiment that don't show in the paper is to change head position to the image using different texts. texts used:

 1. Donald Trump looking left.